Call of Cthulhu: Dark Corners of the Earth

 - 15 % negative mentions

-The gameplay of "Call of Cthulhu: Dark Corners of the Earth" is a mixed bag, featuring a blend of first-person shooter mechanics, stealth, and puzzle-solving elements that some players find engaging while others criticize as clunky and frustrating.
-Many reviews highlight the game's unique sanity and injury mechanics, which add depth to the horror experience, but are often marred by bugs, poor AI, and outdated controls that detract from overall enjoyment.
-While the atmosphere and story are praised, the gameplay can feel tedious and unpolished, leading to a polarized reception among players.
+The gameplay of "Call of Cthulhu: Dark Corners of the Earth" is a mixed bag, featuring a blend of first-person shooter mechanics, stealth, and puzzle-solving elements that some players find engaging, while others criticize it for being clunky and riddled with bugs.
+Many reviews highlight the game's unique sanity and injury mechanics, which add tension but can also frustrate players due to their execution.
+Overall, while the atmosphere and story are praised, the gameplay often suffers from dated mechanics and technical issues, leading to a divisive experience among players.

 “A great game that combines enigmas and puzzles, FPS action, and survival horror gameplay.”